Our Mission

 The Olde Beaufort Farmers’ Market organization is managed by a Board of Directors and the Executive Market Manager.

-• We produce a weekly rain or shine outdoor market located at 300 Courthouse Square in Beaufort on the courthouse grounds under the giant, old live oak trees.
-The venue is located in the center of town and is a short walk from downtown Beaufort.
-Abundant parking is also available around the courthouse area.
+We produce a thriving, rain or shine, outdoor market every Saturday morning from 9 AM – 1 PM at 300 Courthouse Square in Beaufort under the beautiful oak trees on the courthouse grounds.
+The venue is in the center of town, a short walk from the downtown waterfront.
+Abundant parking is available around the courthouse area.
+The vibe is friendly, and the market is well stocked with products from a diverse range of vendors.